Ocawesome101/oc-linux-cc-old/README.md

 OC Linux should run on any computer (standard, advanced, command, or either type of pocket).
 However, for best results, I recommend running it on a fresh Advanced or Command Computer.

 To install, simply run `pastebin run wMhFGDAr` on any computer.
+Append `dev` to the end to get the latest developer version (which may be unstable!).

-Be warned, there are several caveats:
+Things you should know:
   - The system overwrites os.version() on startup, though this can be changed by editing /startup
   - This is by no means a perfect copy of Linux (there are limitations!)
   - This is STILL IN DEVELOPMENT.